v3rticle-oss/discobit-autoconfig-plugin/README.md

 # Jenkins AutoConfig Plugin
 This plugin pushes selected property files from the Jenkins workspace to the discoBit configuration repository.
 The repository/configuration is specified by a UUID.

-This repo is forked by JenkinsCI (https://github.com/jenkinsci/discobit-autoconfig-plugin) and will be maintained there in future.
+This repo has been forked by JenkinsCI (https://github.com/jenkinsci/discobit-autoconfig-plugin) and will be maintained there in future.

 # Installation from Jenkins
-The plugin is release to the Jenkins Plugin Repository and can be retrieved directly within Jenkins: https://wiki.jenkins-ci.org/display/JENKINS/discoBit+Autoconfig+Plugin
+The plugin is released to the Jenkins Plugin Repository and can be installed directly from within Jenkins: https://wiki.jenkins-ci.org/display/JENKINS/discoBit+Autoconfig+Plugin